 The corporate income tax rate is 20 percent.

-The Finance Act for 2018 provided for a progressive reduction of corporation tax rates to 28 percent on January 1, 2020, applicable from the first euro, 26.5 percent on January 1, 2021 and 25 percent on January 1, 2022.
-Graduated income tax rates start at 15 percent with a top rate of 28.92 percent in 2020 (including a 3.3-percent additional contribution).
+The Finance Act for 2018 provided for a progressive reduction of corporation tax rates to 28 percent on January 1, 2020, applicable from the first euro, 26.5 percent on January 1, 2021 and 25 percent as from January 1, 2022.
+Graduated income tax rates start at 15 percent with a top rate of 25.83 percent in 2022 (including a 3.3-percent additional contribution).

 The corporate income tax rate is 15 percent plus a 5.50-percent solidarity surcharge levied on the corporate income tax (ie, 15.825 percent including the solidary surcharge).